learn-co-curriculum/locationTrivia-DataStoreRelationships/README.md

 }
 ```

-This next lab already has these steps set up for you.
 Take a moment to look over the data store's files to see how they're laid out, then solve the lab by connecting a new view controller to the data store.

 ## Instructions